energywebfoundation/origin-integration-example/packages/origin-api/README.md

 ...
 ```

-Now if you start the application, you should have the connection setup.
+If you start the application, you should have the connection setup.
 If there is any problem with a connection to database, application won't start.

+Now create `IntegrationModule`.
+The best way to do this is to copy whole [integration directory](./src/integration/index.ts), because it's the most simple implementation of exchange and external device services.

 Then, you should import following modules: